atrisovic/weather-panel.github.io/tutorial-content/content/working-with-shapefiles.md

 cell.
 This approach can be used without generating an $A$ matrix, but the matrix method improves efficiency.

-As an example, you generate these points like so:
+As an example, suppose that you have a grid with a longitudinal (zonal) dimension from `longitude0` to `longitude1` and a latitudinal (meridional) dimension from `latitude0` to `latitude1`, with equal spacing of `gridwidth` for both dimensions.
+You can generate a full list of grid cell points like so:

 `````{tab-set}
 ````{tab-item} R